YZ-social/Yz.social/README.md

 npm start # Now visit http://localhost:3000
 ```

 However, to visit the page on another device, the server must use `https`.
-This is usually done with a front end such as nginx or OpenResty, and most commercial setups already operate this way.
+This is usually done with a front end (aka reverse proxy server) such as nginx or OpenResty, and most commercial setups already operate this way.

-The server does a few things:
+The application server does a few things:
 1. It serves the static client files.
 2. It provides a means of connecting to the p2p network that is shared among all the mirrors.

 This is done with a very minimal ExpressJS server.
 If you already have such a server set up, you can just:
 1. Add or link public/ to the directory of static client files already being served.
+E.g.,
+  - If you want to serve the static client files from an nginx front end, you can specify `root path_to_yz.social_directory/public;` in your nginx.conf.
+  - If you want to serve the static client files from an existing ExpressJS app server, you can specify `app.use(express.static(path_to_yz.social_directory/public));`
 2. Add the router FIXME.